Bitcoin isn’t really about money.

 The 21 million supply limit is not just code.

-It’s a collective vowthe perversion of money stops with me.
-With us.
-With the network.
+It’s a collective vow, to let the distortion of money end here, with us, with the network.

-Bitcoin reminds us that trust, once lost, isn’t restored through marketing or governance.
+Bitcoin reminds us that trust, once lost, is not restored through marketing or governance.

 And underneath it all: a quiet return to something we used to prize more freely -